hishamtj/AutoComplete-with-JSON/README.md

 The results are displayed in an unordered list `<ul>` with the ability to use the up/down keyboard keys to move between the returned results

-Each result is displayed in an anchor link `<a>` with a "data-value" attribute containing the value of the result, the result is clickable and the function name that is called can be defined in the plugin options
+Each result is displayed in an anchor link `<a>` with user defined data-attribute(s) containing the value(s) of the result, the result is clickable and the function name that is called can be defined in the plugin options

 Options:
 ---------
 **dataSource:** *string*, the data source of the plugin